JoshuaDelosSantos/ai-driven-survey-analysis/src/rag/interfaces/README.md

 - **Input Sanitisation**: All user input (queries and feedback) validated and anonymised before processing ✅ Enhanced
 - **Output Protection**: No sensitive data exposed in terminal output with feedback privacy compliance ✅ Enhanced
 - **Audit Trail**: Complete logging of terminal sessions, queries, and feedback with privacy protection ✅ Enhanced
-- **Feedback Privacy**: All user comments automatically anonymised with Australian entity detection ✅ NEW
+- **Feedback Privacy**: All user comments automatically anonymised with Australian entity detection ✅ Enhanced
+- **Auto-Embedding Security**: Startup embedding processing with PII anonymisation and secure storage ✅ NEW
-- **Error Recovery**: Graceful degradation with user guidance and session continuity ✅ NEW
+- **Error Recovery**: Graceful degradation with user guidance and session continuity ✅ Enhanced

 ## Data Governance Framework